 Madison County is in Northwest Arkansas and encompasses approximately 837 square miles.
 The last census from 2010 census indicates a population of 15,717.
 The county seat is Huntsville, nicknamed the “Crossroads of the Ozarks“.
 Huntsville has a police department and coverage is also provided by the Madison County Sheriff’s Department (MCSO).
 The MSCO acquired K9 Lina in either 2014 or 2015.
 As I’ve discovered since I started writing about K9 deaths, media reports often give conflicting information.
-I’ve also learned that Arkansas does not readily respond to requests submitted under the FOIA.
-What I do know is that through community donations , the MSCO was able to purchase a female Belgian Malinois from K9 Working Dogs International, LLC.located in Longford, Kansas.
+I also learned that Arkansas does not respond to FOIA requests unless they are submitted by a resident of the state.
+What I do know is that through community donations , the MSCO was able to purchase a female Belgian Malinois from K9 Working Dogs International, LLC. located in Longford, Kansas.
 The website says that Police Dog Pricing ranges from $4,500.00 to $15,500.00 which is most likely based on how advanced the dog’s training is at time of purchase.
-I don’t know how much training K9 Lina had prior to joining Madison County, only that Deputy Cornelison trained to be her handler at K9 Working Dogs for three weeks.
-By by the time she hit the road with her handler, Deputy Jonathon Cornelison, K9 Lina was trained to track and detect narcotics.
+I don’t know how much training K-9 Lina had prior to joining Madison County, only that Deputy Cornelison trained to be her handler at K9 Working Dogs for three weeks.
+By the time she hit the road with her handler, K-9 Lina was trained to track and detect narcotics.
 She also lived at his residence with his family and a family dog where she was housed in an outside kennel behind a barn.

 This is a stock photo of a Ford Crown Victoria ~ not one from MCSO or any agency involved in this case.

-According to Sheriff Phillip Morgan, Deputy Cornelian was in a “state of shock” upon finding K9 Lina’s lifeless body.
-Sheriff Morgan also told the media that his deputies had been working 50 hour weeks due to understaffing and both overworked and sleep deprived.
+According to Sheriff Phillip Morgan, Deputy Cornelian was in a “state of shock” upon finding K-9 Lina’s lifeless body.
+Sheriff Morgan also told the media that his deputies had been working 50 hour weeks due to under staffing and were overworked and sleep deprived.
 Deputy Cornelian was placed on paid leave while neighboring Washington County conducted an investigation.

 I’ve read Deputy Jonathan Cornelison’s timeline and as a nurse who has worked more than her share of long 12 -18 shifts with little sleep in between and a single parent of (3) children, I can understand part of it.
-Here however is where any similarities end:
+The following however is where any similarities end: